 Mini-Europe is great for all ages.
 It’s fun for families visiting Brussels with kids, but it’s definitely not only for kids.

 Practical info: Mini-Europe is an outdoor attraction, but is open daily, all year round.
-More info on their website.
+See here for more info and tickets.

 TIP: If you are planning to visit both, Atomium and Mini-Europe, you can get a combi-ticket that saves a few euros.